-Semeliškės St. Laurynas Church is a monument of wooden architecture, protected as part of the Semeliškės urban complex.
+Semeliškės St. Laurynas Church is a monument of wooden architecture, protected as a part of Semeliškės urban complex.

 Semeliškės St. Laurynas Church is more than 500 years old.
 1501 or 1502 After Alexander provided the foundation, a wooden church was built in Semeliškės.
 It was built away from the village, because the manor homestead was located in the highest place.
 The church burned down several times and was rebuilt.
 It has survived to the present day from 1783 to 1786. a wooden church was built.
-Valuable paintings in the church (including the 19th century “Revelation of the Blessed Virgin Mary”, “Holy Rock"), wooden sculpture “Jesus Christ", ornate cross in the towers (19th century), organ prospectus, fittings, altar, two brass bells.
-The bell hanging in the bell tower of the church is the second oldest bell in Lithuania - it was minted in 1442.
+Valuable paintings in the church (including the 19th century “Revelation of the Blessed Virgin Mary”, “Holy Rock”), a wooden sculpture “Jesus Christ”, an ornate cross in the towers (19th century), an organ prospect, fittings, an altar, two brass bells.
+The bell hanging in the belfry of the church is the second oldest bell in Lithuania - it was minted in 1442.

-Onutė Žilionienė, a librarian at the Beižionys Library, wrote the story of her mother-in-law Elena Venskutonytė-Žilionienė (1912–1993), heard from her parents, that after the Barboriškės church burned down, St. The rock painting was brought to the high altar of Semeliškės church.
+Onutė Žilionienė, a librarian at the Beižionys Library, wrote the story of her mother-in-law Elena Venskutonytė-Žilionienė (1912–1993), heard from her parents, that after the burning of the Barboriškės church from there, St. The rock painting was brought to the high altar of Semeliškės church.
 The lady who lived in Barboriškės wanted to rebuild the church, so the painting sometimes returned to that place.
 In Barboriškės, the painting was kept by soldiers, but that did not change anything - he was traveling from one place to another.
-He wore the painting for almost a year until he decided to leave it in Semeliškės.
+He wore the painting for almost a year before deciding to leave it in Semeliškės.